-In light of this Western-Semitic common view of Mot (“Death”) as a hunger figure, and the absence of such a view and expression in contemporaneous Mesopotamian texts (as far as is currently known), pīmūti might be considered as an ugaritism.
-The scribe who copied the Babylonian Hymn to Marduk in Ugarit inserted this phrase as an equivalent of the netherworld, together with additional linguistic and phonetic features of Western-Semitic origin.
+In light of this common Western-Semitic view of Mot (“Death”) as a hungry figure, and of the absence of such a view in contemporaneous Mesopotamian texts (as far as is currently known), pīmūti might be considered an ugaritism.
+The scribe who copied the Babylonian Hymn to Marduk into Ugaritic inserted this phrase as an equivalent of the netherworld, together with additional linguistic and phonetic features of Western-Semitic origin.